,Some things never go out of style. Seventeen lifelong lessons learned in 2017.

 17. Let others have the last word.

-APPLICATION: So here’s your space.
-What did life teach you in 2017?
+Here’s your space.
+What has life taught you?
 Please leave your comment at the very bottom of this page.
-Thank you.
+Thank you

 Hope grows here.
 We share stories that inspire people, build faith, and offer lasting purpose.